-You should ensure that mobile phones or other electronic devices are switched off in all timetabled periods unless permission has been given by an individual staff member for their use in specific teaching and learning activities.
+You should ensure that mobile phones or other electronic devices are silenced and out of sight in all timetabled periods unless permission has been given by an individual staff member for their use in specific teaching and learning activities.
 Electronic devices can be used in silent mode only in the Library and must not be the cause of disturbance to others.
 Mobile phones may be used, with appropriate consideration to others, in social areas, dining areas and corridors.
 The Hub, The Atrium and the Library are wi-fi enabled and more will come on line over the year.

 Students are allowed to park motorcycles/scooters in the lay-by on Purbeck Road.
-Students who travel to College by motorcycle must first fill in a form which is available in the Guidance Office.
+Students who travel to College by motorcycle must first fill in a form which is available from student services.

 You will receive news via your personalised portal page.
 In your IT induction, you will have been shown how to customise the news you receive to target it to your needs and interests.